geovedi/book-notes/2022/confidence-man.notes.md

   - He often projected confidence, practiced bullying, and created an atmosphere of competition among his staff.
   - His behavior influenced those around him to adopt similar tactics.
 - Journalist's Perspective
-  - The author's personal experiences covering Trump are shared.
+  - Haberman's personal experiences covering Trump are shared.
   - Trump's thin-skinned and media-centric behavior, as well as his penchant for anger and manipulation, are discussed.

 ## The Power of Negative Thinking